samuelylim/data-combiner/README.md

       }
     }
   },
-  "pagination": { # Optional: If not spec/ified, only one HTTP request is made.
+  "pagination": { # Optional: If not specified, only one HTTP request is made.
 If included, only enough parameters to properly describe pagination are required.
 See [docs/pagination](docspagination) for more details.
     "next_page_url": "links.next", # The key for the next page - Pagination will stop if this key is not found "total_records_key": "meta.total", # The key for the total number of records the API will return - Pagination will stop when this number is reached
     "skip_records_param": "offset", # The query parameter that specifies the number of records to skip.
 Will increment by batch_size until total_records_key is reached